Metsad Mahmal

 The Incense Route and the Negev

 The ‘Incense Route’ was a network of ancient roads that enabled transferring precious spices and perfumes across the Arabian Peninsula to the Mediterranean coast.
-The full length and exact path of the Incense Route is still not fully known.
-It began somewhere in Yemen, passed through Mecca, Medina, Petra, and ended in the ports of Gaza and El-Arish.
+The total length and exact path of the Incense Route are still not fully known.
+It began in Yemen, passed through Mecca, Medina, and Petra, and ended in the ports of Gaza and El-Arish.
 The path from Petra to the Mediterranean coast is better documented.
-It passed the Aravah and the traversed through the heart of the Negev, including a difficult cross of the Ramon Crater.
+It passed the Aravah and traversed through the heart of the Negev, including a problematic cross of the Ramon Crater.
 Today, the route and its related archaeological sites are UNESCO World Heritage Sites.

 A visit to the Metsad Mahmal can be combined with an off-rad day tour along the ‘Incense Route’.